frederic-perez/AmE-dictionary/data/idioms.md

 __Sunday scaries__
 __sure as hell__ :two: (See _(as) sure as hell_.)
 __sure enough__ :three: As one might have expected; certainly. _Sure enough, that’s what happened._
+__sure thing__
-__surefire__ Certain to work, be effective, or have a particular outcome; foolproof.
-The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._
+__surefire__ :two: Certain to work, be effective, or have a particular outcome; foolproof.
+The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._ _You need some surefire strategies to get your toddler to take medicine._
 __surprise, surprise__ :three: Said ironically of or in a situation in which something very predictable has happened.
 __survival mode__
+__sus__ _adj_ _slang_ Suspicious, suspect.
+__swamped__ :dart::two: Extremely busy, to the point of being overwhelmed, overburdened, or overworked. _I’d love to come see your game tomorrow, son, but I’m totally swamped with work right now._
 __swan song__ A final performance, product, or accomplishment before someone or something stops creating work or products, as due to death, retirement, closure, etc. From the ancient belief that swans issue a beautiful song-like sound just before they die. _We didn’t know that her performance last night was the singer’s swan song._
 __swear in__ To administer an oath to someone as part of the official process of taking public office.
 A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
 __swear off (something)__ To promise, pledge, or be determined not to do, use, eat, or imbibe something anymore. _Thank you, but I don’t drink.
 I swore off alcohol when my father was killed by a drunk driver._